gelinas/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

+a) Constant runtime (O c n).

-a) Quadratic runtime. single loop, but the cap of that loop is exponentially related to input size. runtime is O of n to the power of some constant (3 in this case).
-This is quadratic runtime.
+Rationale: single loop, and it seems like the cap of that loop is exponentially related to input size (power of 3).
+However, since the breaking condition is also increasing exponential (power of 2) it goes back to constant runtime.

-b) Quadratic runtime. double loop, as input increases you repeat the subloop over the same stuff.
-This is literally the bubblesort algo pattern.
-Must also be input size of O of n to the power of 2.
-Also quadratic runtime.
+b) Linear log runtime.
+It's double loop, but as input increases you repeat the subloop over a smaller set of data.

 c) Constant runtime.
 Recursion, but the recursion formula obfuscates that this is just adding the number 2 over and over.
 The number of additions of 2 (operations) is directly proportional to the input size, so this is constant time.